Privacy policy

 The personal data that we collect from you will not ordinarily be transferred to, or stored at, a destination outside of the United Kingdom or the European Economic Area (EEA).

-However, if we do need to transfer your personal data outside of the UK or the EEA we will take all steps reasonably necessary to ensure that any such transfer is made securely and that there is adequate protection in place in order to protect your personal data.
+From time to time, we may need to transfer your personal data outside of the United Kingdom or the European Economic Area.
+If we do need to transfer your personal data outside of the UK or the EEA, we will take all steps reasonably necessary to ensure that any such transfer is made securely, that there is adequate protection in place in order to protect your personal data, and we will ensure that the transfer complies with applicable data protection legislation.

 To determine the appropriate retention period for personal data, we consider the amount, nature and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.

-We will also retain data in an anonymous form for statistical and analytical purposes after this date, without further notice to you.
+We may also retain data in an anonymous form for statistical and analytical purposes after this date, without further notice to you.

-If you require further information relating to the timescales in which we hold your information please contact our DPO using the details at the bottom of this page.
+If you require further details about our retention periods please contact our DPO using the contact details at the bottom of this page.

 Your Data Protection Rights